Scarves with dyes from nature

 Dark green: | leaf of mango tree, eucalyptus tree, grass, nettles, |

-Yellow: | turmeric, mango tree wood, bay leaves, flowers, yellow roots, jackfruit tree wood |
+Yellow: | turmeric, wood of mango tree, bay leaves, flowers, yellow roots, wood of jackfruit tree |

 Dye before or after weaving

 At the time, we didn’t know that the environment would play an important role in the scarves we were going to sell.
-We were initially impressed by the quality of the craftsmanship.
-Supporting poor farmers was also an important motivation for us.

 Visiting the makers of this beautiful cotton handicraft taught us more about sustainable dyeing.
 Their drive and enthusiasm mean that we are now making more room in our range for scarves with natural dyes.

-These people taught us that contributing to a better world and caring for nature cost little.
-We are happy to pass on their message through these cotton scarves.
+These people taught us that contributing to a better world and caring for nature costs little.